Smarre/ruby-libosrm/README.md

 - OSRM profile is not configurable (hardcoded to OSRM supplied car.lua)
 - Build files after gem installation are not cleaned
 - Linking OSRM statically instead as a library would further reduce disk space usage
+- Moving the gem to another location breaks the linkage, requiring reinstallation of the gem

 TODO
 ----